Vladislav Artemiev: Chess career

 Artemiev won the Gibraltar Masters in January 2019, taking clear first with 8½/10 (+7–0=3) with a performance rating of 2941 defeating Hikaru Nakamura, Yu Yangyi and David Navara.
 He represented Russia at the 2019 World Team Chess Championship in March, scoring 6½/8 (+5–0=3) with a 2839 performance rating as Russia won gold.
 His performance led to Alexander Grischuk stating that he may be the successor of the recently retired Vladimir Kramnik in the Russian team.
 Later in the same month, Artemiev won the European Individual Championship in Skopje edging out Nils Grandelius on tiebreak, after both players scored 8½/11 points.
-In July, He won the 20th International Karpov Tournament ahead of Wang Hao and Dmitry Jakovenko.
+In July, he won the 20th International Karpov Tournament ahead of Wang Hao and Dmitry Jakovenko.

-In 2019, Artemiev reached semi-finals of 2019 Chess.com Speed Chess Championship defeating Levon Aronian and Alexander Grischuk while he got knocked out in quarter-finals of the 2020 edition by Magnus Carlsen with a 9.5-11 score after defeating Anish Giri.
-In 2021, Artemiev won the online Katara International bullet chess tournament on Lichess by beating Andrew Tang in the finals who had knocked out Magnus Carlsen and won three titled tuesday events on Chess.com within 4 weeks.
-He participated in 3 legs of the Champions Chess Tour 2021, where he lost to Levon Aronian in the finals of GoldMoney Asian Rapid leg and he finished second in AimChess US Rapid leg as well after losing to Magnus Carlsen in the finals, whereas he lost to Wesley So in semi finals of the Chessable Masters leg but defeated Levon Aronian to finish third.
-He also defeated Magnus Carlsen 2-1 in the tour finals.
+In 2019, Artemiev reached the semi-finals of the 2019 Chess.com Speed Chess Championship defeating Levon Aronian and Alexander Grischuk.
+He was knocked out in the quarter-finals of the 2020 edition by Magnus Carlsen with a 9.5-11 score after defeating Anish Giri.
+In 2021, Artemiev won the online Katara International bullet chess tournament on Lichess by beating Andrew Tang in the finals who had knocked out Magnus Carlsen and won three titled Tuesday events on Chess.com within 4 weeks.
+He participated in 3 legs of the Champions Chess Tour 2021, where he lost to Levon Aronian in the finals of GoldMoney Asian Rapid leg and finished second in AimChess US Rapid leg as well after losing to Magnus Carlsen in the finals.
+He lost to Wesley So in semi finals of the Chessable Masters leg but defeated Levon Aronian to finish third.
+He also defeated Magnus Carlsen 2–1 in the tour finals.

-In 2021, Artemiev finished at 7/11 in FIDE Grand Swiss Tournament 2021 one point behind the leader and won Russian Blitz Championship with a 12/13 score.
+In 2021, Artemiev finished at 7/11 in FIDE Grand Swiss Tournament 2021 one point behind the leader, and won the Russian Blitz Championship with a 12/13 score.
 He also scored 14/21 in World Blitz Chess Championship 2021 finishing one point behind the leader.
-In 2022, Artemiev won the Moscow Open with a score 7.5 out of 9 on better tie breaks while he finished at 6.5/9 alongside Sanan Sjugirov in Russian Higher League 2022 and took silver on tie breaks.
-In October 2022, he won Russian Rapid Championship with a 9.5/11 score.
+In 2022, Artemiev won the Moscow Open with a score 7.5 out of 9 on better tie breaks, and finished at 6.5/9 alongside Sanan Sjugirov in Russian Higher League, taking silver on tie breaks.
+In October 2022, he won the Russian Rapid Championship with a 9.5/11 score.

+In October 2023, he won the 76th Russian Championship with a score of 8.5 out of 11.
+The following year, in August 2024, he successfully defended his title by winning the 77th Russian Championship.